Digital Identity Risk Assessment Playbook

 High-Level DIRA Process

-The DIRA process begins when a new application or system is identified or a time-driven or event-driven reassessment is triggered.
+The DIRA process begins when a new online service that requires trust in the identity of the person or trust in the authenticator is identified or a time-driven or event-driven reassessment is triggered.
+The information identified in step 1 helps to determine the level of trust required.
 Once it is determined that a DIRA is needed, application data is identified, collected, and analyzed to determine the assurance levels and produce a Digital Identity Assessment Statement (DIAS), as shown in Figure 1.
+Using the DIAS template can help guide agencies through the DIRA process

 Figure 1: Example DIRA Process